-President’s Council/Dielmann Chair in Pediatric Orthopaedic Surgery, #57700241 This endowment does not have a holder at this time but was previously held by Grant D. Hogue, M.D. who left UT Health San Antonio on January 1, 2020.
+President’s Council/Dielmann Chair in Pediatric Orthopaedic Surgery, #57700241.
+Sekinat K. McCormick, M.D. was appointed holder of this prestigious endowment on October 1, 2021.
 This endowment was established in 2005 to honor Henry B. and Edna Smith Dielmann.
 Mrs. Dielmann, a community philanthropist died in 2002 and left a generous portion of her estate to UTHSCSA.
 She was the widow of Henry B. Dielmann, a prominent San Antonio attorney, three-time member of the Texas House of Representatives and former Dean of the St. Mary’s University Law School in San Antonio.
 This endowment was created to provide Pediatric Orthopaedic training and programs to Medical Students and Residents at UT Health San Antonio as well as specialty training to countries with limited resources.

 Louis T. Bogy, D.P.M.
 Professorship in Podiatric Medicine and Surgery, #57700098.
-Michael Palladino, D.P.M. was appointed as holder in 2009.
+Crystal Ramanujam, D.P.M. was the previous Holder until her termination June 30, 2022.
+Lee C. Rogers, DPM, FFPM, RCPS was appointed to this prestigious endowment on August 1, 2022.
 This Professorship was established in 1998 to honor Louis T. Bogy, Chairman Emeritus of the Podiatry residency training program at UTHSCSA.
 Dr. Bogy was instrumental in establishing the residency training program, which began in 1972 with one Resident.
 More than 100 Residents have graduated since 1972.
 Dr. Bogy died on February 9, 2004.
 The first supported faculty member to be supported by this Professorship was Lawrence Harkless, D.P.M. from 1999 to 2007.
-This endowment was created to support research and resident education in the area of diabetic foot care.
+This endowment was created to support the Professorship, research and resident education in the area of diabetic foot care.

 The Lawrence B. Harkless D.P.M.
-Endowed Program Fund in Podiatry, #57700476 was created March 26, 2014 with a $10,000 gift from G. Javier Cavazos, Jr., D.P.M. received in November 2007 to support an endowment for the Orthopaedics Department, Podiatry Division in the School of Medicine.
+Endowed Program Fund in Podiatry, #57700476.
+Endowment was created March 26, 2014 with a $10,000 gift from G. Javier Cavazos, Jr., D.P.M. received in November 2007 to support an endowment for the Orthopaedics Department, Podiatry Division in the School of Medicine.
 Future plans will be to use this endowment for Podiatry Faculty research, travel and miscellaneous expenses to support the academic mission of the Program Fund in Podiatry.